Multia, Finland: Geography

-There are all together 146 lakes in Multia.
-Biggest lakes in Multia are Sinervä, Tarhapäänjärvi and Sahrajärvi-Pienvesi.
+There are altogether 146 lakes in Multia.
+The biggest lakes in Multia are Sinervä, Tarhapäänjärvi and Sahrajärvi-Pienvesi.

 The highest point of the Central Finland region, Kiiskilänmäki, which reaches an altitude of 269 m above sea level, is located in Multia.

-During the summer months (June - August) Multia is the rainiest municipality in Finland, with an average of 237.3 millimeters (9.3 inches) of rainfall.
+During the summer months (June - August), Multia is the rainiest municipality in Finland, with an average of 237.3 millimeters (9.3 inches) of rainfall.